Monza Circuit: High speed oval

 Formula One used the 10.000 km high speed track in the 1955, 1956, 1960 and 1961 Grands Prix.
 Stirling Moss and Phil Hill both won twice in this period, with Hill's win at Monza making him the first American to win a Formula One race.
-The 1961 race saw the death of Wolfgang von Trips and fifteen spectators when a collision with Jim Clark's Lotus sent von Trips' car airborne and into the barriers on Parabolica.
+The combined circuit was not used for 3 years because during the 1956 event the Ferraris and Maseratis were suffering mechanically on the banking, and the combined circuit was used again in 1960 because Ferrari's main strength that year was straight-line speed and the organizers wanted to maximise this advantage.
+The 1961 race saw the death of Wolfgang von Trips and fifteen spectators when a collision with Jim Clark's Lotus sent von Trips' car airborne and into the barriers at the approach to the Parabolica.

-Although the accident did not occur on the oval section of the track, the high speeds were deemed unsafe and F1 use of the oval was ended; future Grands Prix were held on the shorter road circuit, with the banking appearing one last time in the film Grand Prix.
+Although the accident did not occur on the oval section of the track, the high speeds were deemed unsafe and F1 use of the oval was ended.
+Another attempt was made to use the combined circuit for the 1963 race, but the extremely bumpy nature and poor overall quality of the concrete banking saw some cars suffer mechanically.
+The teams protested and threatened to leave unless only the road circuit was used, which is ultimately what happened.
+Future Grands Prix were held on the shorter road circuit, with the banking appearing one last time in the film Grand Prix.
 New safety walls, rails and fences were added before the next race and the refuelling area was moved further from the track.
 Chicanes were added before both bankings in 1966, and another fatality in the 1968 1000 km Monza race led to run-off areas added to the curves, with the track layout changing the next year to incorporate permanent chicanes before the banked curves – extending the track length by 100 m.

-The banking held the last race in 1969 with the 1000 km of Monza, the event moving to the road circuit the next year.
+The combined circuit held its last major race in 1969 with the 1000 km of Monza, the event moving solely to the road circuit the next year; the banking has never been used again for any major races.
 The banking still exists, albeit in a decayed state in the years since the last race, escaping demolition in the 1990s.
 It is used once a year for the Monza Rally, which served part of the 2021 World Rally Championship, which was the first FIA championship event since 1969.
 The banked oval was used several times for record breaking until the late 1960s, although the severe bumping was a major suspension and tyre test for the production cars attempting endurance records, such as the Ford Corsair GT which in 1964 captured 13 records.